litexlang/litex-official-documents/How_Litex_Works/Introduction.md

 _— Galileo Galilei_

 # Define, Verify, Infer, Memorize

-Often, complicated things can be divided into simple pieces which are much easier to understand and remember.

 Mathematics is complicated, and so are the implementation details of Litex.
-However, the fundamental concepts behind how Litex works are actually quite simple and elegant.
-Once you understand these core concepts, you can develop an intuitive understanding of how Litex operates, even without diving deep into the implementation details.
+However, the fundamental concepts behind how Litex, as a set-theory based LCF, works are actually quite straightforward and elegant.

 At its heart, Litex operates through four fundamental operations: **Define**, **Verify**, **Infer**, and **Memorize**.
-Every statement you write in Litex involves some combination of these operations.
-To understand how they work together, let's start with a simple example of syllogism—a form of logical reasoning that demonstrates these concepts clearly.
+Every statement you write in Litex involves some combination of these operations, just like how they works in mathematics.
+Let's start with a simple example of syllogism (三段论).
+Read [comparison with other LCFs](https://litexlang.com/doc/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples) if you want to know more about the differences between Litex and other formal languages.

 ## Example